Top Allowable Expenses for Landlords: Maximise Your Rental Returns in 2026

 Wages

 An often overlooked aspect is that wages for property-related employees can also be claimed as allowable costs.
-For instance, you can deduct the wages of gardeners and cleaners from your rental income when calculating your taxable rental profit.
+For instance, you can deduct the wages of gardeners, cleaners, and other staff directly involved in maintaining and managing your rental property from your rental income when calculating your taxable rental profit.
+This can include payments to contractors or employees hired specifically for property upkeep or tenant services.

 Travelling expenses

-Travel expenses arising out of business purposes related to your rental property, such as inspections or tenant meetings, can be claimed.
-However, the rules around claiming travel expenses are quite specific.
+Travel expenses arising out of business purposes related to your rental property, such as inspections, tenant meetings, or trips to purchase supplies, can be claimed as allowable expenses.
+However, the rules around claiming travel expenses are quite specific and require careful documentation.

-For example, you cannot claim the cost of travelling from home to an office if the rental business is not run from home as that classifies as personal expenses, but you can claim travel from the office to the rental property.
+You cannot claim the cost of travelling from home to an office if the rental business is not run from home, as that classifies as personal expenses.
+But you can claim travel costs incurred when travelling from your office or another business location to the rental property.
+Keeping detailed records of mileage, dates, and purposes of trips will help ensure these claims are valid.

 Administrative expenses

-Administrative expenses, encompassing personal costs such as postage, stationery, and phone calls, among others, can also be deducted.
+Administrative expenses, encompassing personal costs such as postage, stationery, phone calls, and office supplies related to managing your rental property, can also be deducted.
+These costs support the day-to-day running of your property business and are considered allowable expenses.

 Service charges